+The creation of a common CAREC digital space requires the elimination of legal barriers and harmonization of regulations, taxation, and digital identification systems to enable a freer flow of data between CAREC member countries.
 The CAREC Integrated Trade Agenda 2030 (CITA 2030) is undertaking measures to reduce existing barriers to cross-border trade.
 By coordinating with the CITA 2030, especially on the implementation of e-commerce and e-payments, both producers and consumers of digital services will benefit.
 Further cross-border competition between firms will allow realization of economies of scale at a regional level.
 CAREC member countries will adopt regional standards for digital identity, digital signature, e-apostille and electronic medical records.